hashicorp/terraform-provider-azuread/docs/resources/access_package.md

 ## Import

-Access Pakcage can be imported using the `id`, e.g.
+Access Packages can be imported using the `id`, e.g.

 ```
 terraform import azuread_access_package.example_package 00000000-0000-0000-0000-000000000000